 Oracle’s [email protected] 2021 global survey, “Back in the driver’s seat: Employees use tech to regain control,” offers employers some eye-opening statistics and harsh truths about the realities of the job market as well as what they can do to retain the employees they have.

-Baker Tilly’s Jeff Haynes, director of business development, discussed the survey of the nearly 15,000 employees across 13 countries with two of the firm’s solution architects: Jim Fox, senior manager, and David Zimmerman, experienced manager.
+Baker Tilly’s Jeff Haynes, director of business development, discussed the survey of the nearly 15,000 employees across 13 countries with the firm’s solution architects: David Zimmerman, experienced manager.
 The conversation explored how employers should interpret the survey results in a way that could bring meaningful change in their workplace, including through the implementation of Oracle Cloud solutions to help them reinvent and reimagine their business outcomes.